BradHutchings/Mmojo-Server-v2/instructions/dogpile/511-Package-APE.md

 ---
 ### Add `dogpile-args` File to Package
-This script adds a `default-args` file to the APE package.
-If you a .gguf model above, the `default-args` file will reflect that.
+This script adds a `dogpile-args` file to the APE package.
+If you a .gguf model above, the `dogpile-args` file will reflect that.
 We clean up files that were copied into the `package-ape` directory.
 - View the script: <a href="../../scripts/dogpile/511-Add-Args-to-APE.sh" target="_blank">511-Add-Args-to-APE.sh</a>.
 - Run the script.
   ```